Krow10/Halborn-Applicant-CTFs/HalbornCTF_Solidity_Ethereum/CTF1_NFTMarketplace/report.md

     );
 ```
 **Future:**
-- Consider using an approval system for posting selling orders *or* validating buy orders that would require an additional step from the owner before sending the NFT.
+- Consider using an approval system for posting selling orders *and/or* validating buy orders that would require an additional step from the NFT owner before sending its NFT.

 ## 2. Overwriting of a sell order leads to exfiltration of the NFT
 *Severity: Critical*